BritishPandaChick/sean-author-website/wp-content/themes/make/readme.txt

 == Changelog ==

+= 1.9.23 - January 15 2019 =
+* Improvement: Updated Font Awesome to 5.6.3.
+Added TripAdvisor FA icon to General -> Social Icons in Customizer.

+= 1.9.22 - January 8 2019 =
+* Bugfix: Gutenberg compatibility code was returning fatal error when used in combination with some plugins.

 = 1.9.21 - December 18 2018 =
 * Bugfix: Toggle between Make builder and Gutenberg editing experience was showing when Gutenberg was not available.